-- Also in October 2019, the Military World Games were held in Wuhan, at which several participants contracted a covid-like disease, according to later reports.
-China argued that SARS-CoV-2 may have been imported to Wuhan by a participant of the military games.
+- Also on October 18, 2019, the Military World Games were held in Wuhan, at which several participants contracted a covid-like disease, according to later reports.
+China argued that SARS-CoV-2 may have been imported to Wuhan by US participants of the military games.

 - In July 2019, the US biodefense facility at Fort Detrick was closed over “safety concerns”.

 - Also in July 2019, some nursing homes in northern Virginia, about 50 miles from Fort Detrick, reported an outbreak of a “mystery respiratory disease”, typically “starting with a cough”, that claimed several lives.
 At the time, the US CDC could not identify the pathogen responsible for the respiratory disease.